yiliu-coding/EchosounderNetCDF2LSSS/README.md

 2. Post the regions and masks to LSSS via API
   - timefixer ought to be debugged in nc writer
   - multiple shapes of polygon supported
-  - nc writer for surveys shall be updated [currently write empty arrays of the range variable]
+  - nc writer for surveys shall be updated [currently output empty arrays of the range variable]